-A new design method for uplift of concrete linings has been developed for two types of flow impact: 1) hydraulic jump turbulent flow, and 2) falling jet turbulent flow.
+The new design method for uplift of concrete linings presented hereafter has been developed for two types of flow impact commonly encountered in plunge pool stilling basins: 1) hydraulic jump turbulent flow, and 2) falling jet turbulent flow.

-For falling jets, the flow conditions are determined by the conditions at issuance of the jet and modified during the fall of the jet.
+For falling jets, the flow conditions in the stilling basin are determined by the flow conditions at issuance of the jet and modified during the fall of the jet.
 Dam issuance conditions are defined by the outlet structure, the upstream head and energy losses.
-The principal forces that act on a jet during its fall are gravitational contraction, spread due to turbulence and air drag ([14]).
-These allow determination of the exact point of impact of the jet, as well as the characteristics of the jet at this location.
+The principal forces that act on a jet during its fall are gravitational contraction, spread due to turbulence and air drag (Ervine and Falvey, 1987).
+These allow determination of the exact point of impact of the jet, as well as the geometric and hydraulic characteristics of the jet at this location.

-For hydraulic jumps, the flow conditions are defined at the start of the jump, i.e. near the toe of the dam.
+For hydraulic jumps, the flow conditions have to be determined at the beginning of the jump, i.e. near the toe of the dam.
+The flow conditions are first computed along the downstream face of the dam crest down to the dam toe.
+This defines the inflow conditions for the hydraulic jump.
 The main parameters of interest are the average flow velocity, the flow height and the Froude number at start of the jump.